iCMDdev/CharPi/README.md

 ## Dependencies

 CharPi relies on [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) and smbus Python modules to communicate with the display.
-RPi.GPIO comes with any Raspberry Pi OS, while smbus isn't preinstalled on the Lite version, but you can install it with pip3.
-Python minimum tested version: 3.7.
-Tested on Raspberry Pi OS Buster & Bullseye.
-But it might work fine on other operating systems (if the dependencies are installed and the required changes are made).
+RPi.GPIO comes with the latest Raspberry Pi OSes by default.
+SMBus isn't preinstalled on the Lite version, but you can install it with pip3.\nPython minimum tested version: 3.7.
+Tested on Raspberry Pi OS Buster & Bullseye, but it might work fine on other operating systems too (if the dependencies are installed and the required changes are made).

 ## Installation guide